dolthub/docs/content/products/doltlab/administrator.md

 <h1 id="doltlab-hosted-dolt">Run DoltLab on Hosted Dolt</h1>

 Starting with DoltLab `v1.0.0`, DoltLab can be configured to use a [Hosted Dolt](https://hosted.doltdb.com) instance as its application database.
-This allows DoltLab administrators to use the feature-rich SQL workbench Hosted Dolt provides to interact with their DoltLab database instances.
+This allows DoltLab administrators to use the feature-rich SQL workbench Hosted Dolt provides to interact with their DoltLab database.

-To configure a DoltLab instance to use a Hosted Dolt instance, follow the steps below as we create a sample DoltLab Hosted Dolt instance called `my-doltlab-db-1`.
+To configure a DoltLab to use a Hosted Dolt, follow the steps below as we create a sample DoltLab Hosted Dolt instance called `my-doltlab-db-1`.

 <h2 id="doltlab-hosted-dolt-create-deployment">Create a Hosted Dolt Deployment</h2>